 We spent a few days taking carriage rides and walking around the historic city.
 We shopped, took a ghost tour from a very colorful and possibly inebriated guide, and stopped for pralines anytime we passed a candy shop.

-We were there only 1 week after the shootings at the AME church and the tragedy was heavy on my mind during our entire visit.
-Our kids wanted to lay flowers at the church as a show of respect, but in the end we decided not too, there we so many people gathered around the church and we felt that they might like a bit more privacy and didn’t want to add to the crowds.
-Instead we took the opportunity to talk as a family about a lot of things and issues going on at the time and I hope that our kids learned a bit of something on the trip.
+It turned out that were there only 1 week after the shootings at the AME church and the tragedy was heavy on my mind during our entire visit.
+Our kids wanted to lay flowers at the church as a show of respect, but in the end, we decided not too, there we so many people gathered around the church and we felt that they might like a bit more privacy and didn’t want to add to the crowds.
+Instead, we took the opportunity to talk as a family about a lot of things and issues going on at the time and I hope that our kids learned a bit of something on the trip.